Abdur-rahmaanJ/shopcube/README.md

 python manage.py rundebug
 ```

+It is recommended to use a venv in root folder.

+`python -m venv venv`

-If for dev use `python -m pip install -r requirements.txt -r dev_requirements.txt`
+If for dev install dev_requirements.txt also.

+`python -m pip install -r requirements.txt -r dev_requirements.txt`

 go to http://127.0.0.1:5000/dashboard with credentials admin@domain.com / pass